-From CEUs to marketing to registration, we are a centralized resource for your social work and human service training including conference support needs.
-CEU services available for: NYSED LMSW/LCSW, LMHC, LCAT, LMFT; and NYS OASAS.
+From CEUs to marketing to workshop and conference planning and logistics, we are a centralized resource for your social work and human service training needs.
+CEU services available for NYSED LMSW/LCSW, LMHC, LCAT, LMFT; and NYS OASAS.

 With over 30 years of experience planning, managing and presenting continuing education experiences, we offer a collaborative, solution-focused approach to developing and providing professional training.